Will Rogers: Texas memorials

 A casting of Riding into the Sunset stands at the entrance to the main campus quad at Texas Tech University in Lubbock, Texas.
-This memorial was dedicated on February 16, 1950, by Rogers' longtime friend, Amon G. Carter.
+This memorial was dedicated in February 1950, by Rogers' longtime friend, Amon G. Carter.
 Another casting is held at the Will Rogers Memorial in Claremore, and a casting is located at the entrance of the Hilton Anatole in Dallas.

 Washington State and Alaska memorials

 Before heading up to Alaska, Rogers played polo at a field in Seattle.
 This was his "last ride" on a horse, so a monument was erected next to the field in 1938.
 A small monument at the Renton airport commemorates the starting point of the fatal 1935 Post-Rogers flight.
-A memorial is also located within the city of Utqiagvik (formerly Barrow), Alaska.
+A memorial is also located within the city of Utqiaġvik (formerly Barrow), Alaska.